as1ndu/as1ndu/content/post/why-bockchain-is-not-yet-main-stream.md

 **Scalability:**  [Rchain](https://www.rchain.coop/) Doing work on sharding, [HashGraph](https://www.hederahashgraph.com/) using the gossip protocol to achieve finality and consensus in permission systems.

-**Key Management:** [Ledger](https://www.ledgerwallet.com/) using Hierarchal  Key Derivation to store private keys in a secure easy manner. i.e easy to ready & store 24 english words fond in literature.
+**Key Management:** [Ledger](https://www.ledgerwallet.com/) using Hierarchal  Key Derivation to store private keys in a secure easy manner. i.e easy to read & store 24 english words found in literature.

-**Contract safety:** [Zilliqa](http://zilliqa.com) with their automata based programming language called, scilica that employ's formal verification using Coq.
+**Contract safety:** [Zilliqa](http://zilliqa.com) with their automata based programming language called, scilla that employ's formal verification using Coq.
 That will allow contracts to run safely & predictably.

 **Consensus Algorithms:** [Algorand](https://www.algorand.com/) using what they call a "rapid and efficient user consensus, enabling even the smallest transactions, regardless of transaction volume or number of users" to achieve transaction finality.